Quantum beating and cyclic structures in the phase-space dynamics of the Kramers-Henneberger atom: Phase-space analysis and stability

-The central column of Fig.~\ref{fig:5} exhibits the Wigner functions at the same instants of time as in the left column, but computed using the full time-dependent potential.
+The central column of Fig.~\ref{fig:5} exhibits the Wigner functions at the same instants of time as in the left column, that is, indicated by the colored points in the green curve in Fig.~\ref{fig:4}(b), but computed using the full time-dependent potential.
 Overall, we observe a lack of agreement in the results from the full and time-averaged potential.
 Although there is a cyclic motion for the quasiprobability flow corresponding to the full dynamics, the times for which the Wigner functions are located on the left, right and central regions are mismatched.
-For instance, the positive quasiprobability density in Fig.~\ref{fig:5}b) [Fig.~\ref{fig:5}d)] is located around the left (right) well, while its counterpart in Fig.~\ref{fig:5}b')[Fig.~\ref{fig:5}d')] is located on the right (left).
-Similarly, the positive quasiprobablity density in Fig.~\ref{fig:5}a) [Fig.~\ref{fig:5}c)] is located in the phase-space region below (above) the saddle determined by the separatrix, while its counterpart in Fig.~\ref{fig:5}a')[Fig.~\ref{fig:5}c')] is located above (below) it.
+For instance, the positive quasiprobability density in Fig.~\ref{fig:5}(b) [Fig.~\ref{fig:5}(d)] is located around the left (right) well, while its counterpart in Fig.~\ref{fig:5}(b')[Fig.~\ref{fig:5}(d')] is located on the right (left).
+Similarly, the positive quasiprobablity density in Fig.~\ref{fig:5}(a) [Fig.~\ref{fig:5}(c)] is located in the phase-space region below (above) the saddle determined by the separatrix, while its counterpart in Fig.~\ref{fig:5}(a')[Fig.~\ref{fig:5}(c')] is located above (below) it.
 Furthermore, the behavior is not purely cyclic, with quasiprobability tails spilling towards higher momentum regions.

 These differences are likely due to transient effects being introduced by the turn-on ramp of the laser field for the full expression of the potential, which is not captured in the time-averaged case.
 During the turn-on, the field introduces a time-dependent perturbation that distorts and evolves the wave packet over time.
 By the time the laser field reaches its steady state intensity, the wave function in the full KH potential will have significantly evolved from its initial-state configuration.
 These transients can cause such discrepancies early on, which in turn delays the time frame at which stabilization is achieved for the full KH potential compared to the time-averaged case.
 The left column is already operating in the stabilization regime as shown by the trapped nature of the electron wave packet whereas the central column appears to still be in the ionization regime, as indicated by the prominent fringes/leakage that can be attributed to ionization effects.
 Similar patterns have been identified elsewhere, for the KH atom \cite{Watson1995,Watson1996} and also in the low-frequency regime \cite{Czirjak2000,Zagoya2014,Chomet2019}.
 Key features of this leakage are that it extends towards higher momenta and the presence of fringes with alternating signs for the quasiprobability flow.
 These fringes indicate the quantum interference of different ionization events \cite{Czirjak2000}.